A List Of The Labour MPs Leaving The Party – And Everything You Need To Know About Why

 In September, Leslie lost a vote of confidence vote from his constituency party, with activists citing his “repeated attempts” to undermine the leadership as the reason behind their decision.

-Speaking at the conference to announce his resignation from the party, Leslie criticised Labour’s stance on Brexit, Corbyn’s “hostility” to NATO and the party’s “appalling culture”.
+Speaking at the conference to announce his resignation from the party, People’s Vote campaigner Leslie criticised Labour’s stance on Brexit, Corbyn’s “hostility” to NATO and the party’s “appalling culture”.

-“British politics is now well and truly broken,” he said, adding that he could not back a Corbyn government.
+“The Labour Party we joined and campaigned for and believed in is no longer today’s Labour Party,” he said, adding that MPs did “everything we could to save it”.

+The party has been “hijacked by the machine politics of the hard left”, he continued.

 Gavin Shuker